 Prior to joining Tilburg Law School, I was a Vice President of Cyber Policy at JPMorgan Chase in New York from 2015-2018.
 Before that I worked in tech policy roles at the Organisation for Economic Cooperation and Development (OECD), European Commission’s Joint Research Centre, Vodafone Group, and elsewhere.
 I have lectured internationally including at the London School of Economics and Political Science (LSE), Cornell Tech, NYU Stern, and Fundação Getulio Vargas.

-I am an Oxford Martin Associate at the University of Oxford’s Global Cyber Security Capacity Centre.
-I have a PhD in Information Systems and Innovation from the London School of Economics and Political Science, where I studied biometrics from 2006-2011.
+I am consultant on connectivity topics to the UN Refugee Agency (UNHCR).
+I have a PhD in Information Systems and Innovation from the LSE, where I studied biometrics from 2006-2011.